Faraz-Ansari/portfolio/README.md

 ## Built With

-This portfolio website, available at <a href="https://soumyajit.vercel.app/" target="_blank">soumyajit.tech</a>, showcases some of my GitHub projects, resume, and technical skills.<br/>
+This portfolio website, available <a href="https://portfolio-swart-ten-26.vercel.app/" target="_blank">here</a>, showcases some of my GitHub projects, resume, and technical skills and tools that i use.<br/>

 The project was built using the following technologies: